-Paul Mason's Post Capitalism - a Guide to our Future came to my notice a year ago but it was only yesterday that I actually picked it off the shelves and started to read it.
-I was unable to apply my litmus test to it since it lacks a bibliography - but I knew enough about it to have confidence that it would repay my study - I had, after all, thoroughly enjoyed his Meltdown - the end of the age of greed (2009) and his earlier Live Working or Die Fighting - how the working class went global in 2007.
+I was unable to apply my litmus test to Paul Mason's Post Capitalism - a Guide to our Future since it lacks a bibliography - but I knew enough about it to have confidence that it would repay my study - I had, after all, thoroughly enjoyed his Meltdown - the end of the age of greed (2009) and his earlier Live Working or Die Fighting - how the working class went global in 2007.

-This is someone, after all, who has combined an early career as a militant with a later one as both a print and television journalist - reporting on political and industrial struggles against capital...
+This is someone who has combined an early career as a militant with a later one as both a print and television journalist - reporting on political and industrial struggles against capital...